ahmedabdeltawwab/se_java_hut_practice/README.md

 and click on "Reimport all gradle projects" icon.
 6. This should download all dependencies and build the project.

-## Instructions
-Open the project in IntelliJ IDEA
-You need to increase unit test coverage to 100% for the below methods

-Classes:  SimpleClass.java, ModerateClass.java, HardClass.java

 ## Required Tools
 Please note that, all tools are already pre installed on the host.